Olang Global · Strategic Blueprint · 2026 — 2050

 • Operate global Black AI research and policy institutions

 Not for us alone.
-For the kids who will graduate into this economy in 2040 and inherit either an economy we built or one built around them.
+For the kids who will graduate into this economy in 2040 and either inherit something we built — or inherit one built around them.

 Review the pillars

-So this is the work.
 Build the schools.
 Fund the founders.
 Own the buildings.
 Protect the culture.
 Own the data.
 Train the kids.
 Audit the systems.
 Take the seats.
 Connect the diaspora.
 Tell the story.
+That's the work.